-Italy is full of gorgeous corners but few hit the visitor with that head-over-heels falling in love with Italy effect as Cinque Terre.
+Italy is full of gorgeous places but few hit the visitor with that head-over-heels falling in love with Italy effect as Cinque Terre.

-A series of five villages on the Liguria coast, in the North of Italy, Cinque Terre has all the elements of quintessential, visitor friendly Italy.
+A series of five towns on the Liguria coast, in the North of Italy, Cinque Terre has all the elements of quintessential, picture-perfect Italy.

 Colorful houses, stunning sea cliffs and excellent food all conjure up to create a package everyone wants a glimpse of and many visors try and fit in a stop here no matter how little time they have.